Sovendus-GmbH/Sovendus-Shopify-Voucher-Network-and-Checkout-Benefits-Documentation/README.md

 > The integration only works if you have NOT upgraded your thank you page and order status page to the "Checkout extensibility" version, the [docs for the new version can be found here](https://developer-hub.sovendus.com/Voucher-Network-Checkout-Benefits/Web-Integration/Shopify-App-(new-Version))

 ### How to check if you are using the new Shopify checkout version
-To check you thank you / order status page version go to "Settings -> Checkout", if you are on the new version it should look like on the screenshot below:
+To check your thank you / order status page version go to "Settings -> Checkout", if you are on the new version it should look like on the screenshot below:

 ![New Shopify Checkout Version](https://raw.githubusercontent.com/Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-App-for-Shopify/main/newShopifyCheckoutVersion.png)